8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220215/content.md

 {!! data !!}

-The portfolio at a high level is now in balance; each category is within the range of values set.
+The portfolio at a high level is in balance; each category is within the range of values set.

 Moved from Tennessee to Kentucky.

 It’ll be interesting from a financial perspective.
-Tennessee and Washington state before that, didn’t have income tax, Kentucky does.
+Tennessee, and Washington state before that, didn’t have income tax, Kentucky does.
 This could impact how much I’m able to put away each paycheck.

-My employer has a policy that income is adjusted for where you live.
+My employer has a policy that salary is adjusted for where you live.
 So, my income could go up, down, or stay the same.
-I really could see arguments for any of the three.
+I could see arguments for any of the three.

 Because I’m paying state income tax, salary could go up to maintain a similar net take home amount.
 Rent is slightly cheaper; salary goes down.
 Depending on the estimated impact of both, employer may leave it the same.